Types of T-Shirts, Apparel Fits & Necklines Guide for DTF Printers

 Woven shirts are constructed by interlacing threads on a loom (button-downs, dress shirts).
 DTF transfers are designed for knit fabrics (t-shirts, hoodies), but can work on woven shirts with testing.
 The adhesive may sit on the surface rather than bonding into the fibers.How does a tshirt fit properly?

 A well-fitting t-shirt has shoulder seams that align with the edge of the shoulder, a body that follows the torso without pulling or bunching, a hem that falls at mid-hip, and sleeves that end at mid-bicep.
-Classic fit is more relaxed, while fashion fit is more tapered.About the Author
+Classic fit is more relaxed, while fashion fit is more tapered.Tags

 DTF Database Founder